 (When the word "church" is used, I'm referring to the church collectively, as a whole, rather than "all" churches.)

-During our conversation, I asked myself, “Why don’t we agree on this important truth?
-The fear of the Lord is mentioned frequently throughout the Bible as the beginning of knowledge, wisdom, and understanding.”
-If you’ll recall, I had a similar conversation with another pastor a few years ago.
-My concern is that this is coming from leadership.
+During our conversation, I asked myself, "Why don't we agree on this important truth?
+The fear of the Lord is mentioned frequently throughout the Bible as the beginning of knowledge, wisdom, and understanding."
+Sadly, I've had similar conversations with emergent, post-modern, and liberal pastors.
+My concern is that this view is coming from leadership.
 They feel that we should avoid mentioning the fear of the Lord because it makes people feel uncomfortable.
 Just writing that sentence makes me feel uncomfortable.
-“The Lord takes pleasure in those who fear Him…” (Psalm 147:11).
-Joshua encouraged the people to “fear the Lord and serve him with all faithfulness” (Joshua 24:14).
+"The Lord takes pleasure in those who fear Him..."
+(Psalm 147:11).
+Joshua encouraged the people to "fear the Lord and serve him with all faithfulness" (24:14).

 We must lovingly proclaim the fear of the Lord again in our pulpits if we are to experience genuine change.
 Fear often motivates a person to repent.
 The fear of the Lord will cause an adulterer to seek forgiveness.
 It will motivate the prodigal to return.
 It will cause pastors to spend extended time in prayer for anointed sermons.
 When the fear of the Lord is preached the world will repent: "Falling down on his face, he will worship God and report that God is truly among you" (1 Corinthians 14:25).
 A true fear of the Lord saves man from himself.
 We should take His commands seriously...not legalistically, but reverently.

 Fearing the Lord isn't the type of fear one would have toward an abusive father, but rather, it's the type of fear that involves respect and reverence for God.
 For example, we fear jumping off a 100-story building because we respect gravity.
 Fear, in this sense, is good and God-given; it protects us.